jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Constant parameters is totally missing.
 I think they’re missing in the C++ summary too!
 - I think I still didn’t cover static yet.
 - *In the C++ programming language constant parameters can be set at run time when you call a procedure.
-In Symbol constants are really constant: they will not change at run time and are only set at design time*
+In Symbol constants are really constant: they might not change at run time and are only set at design time*

 #### Exclusive Establishment